 - Gently worn shoes- black, brown, nude, or navy.
 Ladies pumps or flats should be closed toe and heel.

-*Please consider the color of the items being donated.
-Black, gray, navy, or other neutral colors are preferred for professional attire.
+*Black, gray, navy, or other neutral colors are preferred for professional attire.

 A recent study by the National Association of Colleges and Employers (NACE) showed that 88% of employers surveyed indicated they expect job candidates to be dressed in business casual or better for an interview.
 A large part of the first impression you will make on potential employers comes from your ability to dress appropriately.
 Remember, you are dressing for the interview, not the specific job.
 When in doubt, it is better to be overdressed than underdressed.